 Limonlu Bahce

-Limonlu Bahce is one of the favorite places in Beyoglu.
-I remember I always thought It was a little bit pricey for my student budget but I believe It is definitely not pricey at all now.
-This place is hidden back yard in one of the old buildings in Beyoglu District.
-You can pet the street cats and smell divine lemon trees.
-Because the literal translation of this place is “Lemon Garden”.
+Limonlu Bahce is one of my favorite places in Beyoglu.
+I remember always thought it was a little bit pricey for my student budget, but I believe it is definitely not pricey now.
+This place is hidden in a backyard in one of the old buildings in Beyoglu District.
+You can pet the street cats and smell divine lemon trees because the literal translation of this place is “Lemon Garden.”

 Cihangir Mosque’s Garden

 I want to thank my dear friend Emre for this magical place.
-Years ago he brought me to this place and I was like What are we gonna do in the Mosque?
-Generally, people almost never go to mosques if they are not practicing religion.
+Years ago, he brought me to this place, and I asked, What will we do in the Mosque?
+Generally, people rarely go to mosques if they are not practicing religion.
 And we were definitely not practicing or praying at that time.
-But After I saw that beautiful view of the Bosphorus and the Marmara Sea, I was in total amaze.
-It was one of the calming places and most of the time there are no people so you can listen to the city and fall into the depth of Bosphorus’ water.
+But After I saw that beautiful view of the Bosphorus and the Marmara Sea, I was in total amazement.
+It was one of the calming places, and most of the time, there were no people, so you could listen to the city and fall into the depths of Bosphorus’ water.
 (Btw, Cihangir is one the sons of Suleiman the Magnificent)

 Dogatepe

 Dogatepe has truly one of the best views in the city.
-You see the whole Bosphorus one of the hills of Istanbul.
-It is just right nearby FSM Bridge which is the second bridge in the Bosphorus.
-Dogatepe offers you soft drinks like tea, coffee etc during the day but they also have a restaurant so you can enjoy a nice meal with the beautiful view of Istanbul.
+You can see the whole Bosphorus, one of Istanbul’s hills.
+It is just right near FSM Bridge, which is the second bridge in the Bosphorus.
+Dogatepe offers soft drinks like tea, coffee, etc., during the day, but they also have a restaurant, so you can enjoy a nice meal with a beautiful view of Istanbul.

 Kale Kahvalti Salonu

-If you make a little research about Turkey or Turkish people upfront, you must know that we people are obsessed with our breakfast.
-It’s a true entertainment for especially the people of Istanbul to go somewhere near water (can be Bosphorus or the Marmara Sea) and have 2-3 hour long breakfast (or might wanna say brunch).
-Kale Kahvalti Salonu (which means Castle Breakfast Parlor) is beyond question the best place to have a traditional breakfast.
+If you do a little research about Turkey or Turkish people upfront, you must know that we people are obsessed with our breakfast.
+It’s a true entertainment for especially the people of Istanbul to go somewhere near water (Bosphorus or the Marmara Sea) and have a 2-3 hour long breakfast (or, might wanna say, brunch).
+Kale Kahvalti Salonu (Castle Breakfast Parlor) is the best place to have a traditional breakfast.
 Since you have no idea what is coming to the table, I’ll tell you what to order:

-• Menemen (scrambled egg with tomato and green pepper) or Scramble egg with braised meat
+- Menemen (scrambled egg with tomato and green pepper) or Scrambled egg with braised meat

-• Fresh squeezed OJ (I mean literally freshly squeezed.
-We Turks don’t count fresh squeezed if the fruits squeezed more than 5 min ago.)
+- Fresh-squeezed OJ (I mean freshly squeezed.
+We Turks don’t count fresh-squeezed if the fruits were squeezed more than 5 minutes ago.)

-I know you think all these stuff is for 4 or more people but It’s not this is pretty much what you order for two people in any breakfast/brunch parlor in Turkey.
+I know you think all this stuff is for 4 or more people, but It’s not.
+This is pretty much what you order for two people in any breakfast/brunch parlor in Turkey.
 Please enjoy!
 You’ll thank me later.

 Cinaralti Cay Bahcesi

-Cinaralti is a humble place but it has definitely one of the best views of Bosphorus from the Asian side.
+Cinaralti is a humble place, but it has one of the best views of the Bosphorus from the Asian side.
 I especially love the old fisherman boats.
-The photos, you are gonna take in this place definitely bring you so many likes.
+The photos you take of this place will definitely bring you so many likes.
 You’ll see.

 BONUS: Kunguncuk Mahallesi:

 This neighborhood is one of my favorites in Istanbul.
-It is one of the rare places doesn’t get hurt by urban sprawl.
-You can still find neighborhood groceries, bakeries, butcher etc in this place.
-And Kuzguncuk has one of the best piece full family friendly environment and the best view of the Bosphorus.
+It is one of the rare places that doesn’t get hurt by urban sprawl.
+You can still find neighborhood groceries, bakeries, butchers, etc. in this place.
+Kuzguncuk has one of the best pieces in a full family, friendly environment and the best view of the Bosphorus.

 Extra Bonus: See the places I mentioned on the map accordingly.